When you think about China, and native animals, you think of pandas and dragons.

 They are proven guard dogs and very protective of their family members.
 But despite being dubbed as a guard dog, the Shar-Pei will avoid getting into a fight if given a choice.

 Generally quiet, they have one of the highest IQs among dogs.
 Many times, their high intelligence leads to stubbornness.
-The only way to counter it is by putting your dog through obedience training.
+The only way to counter it is by putting your Chinese Shar Pei through obedience training.

-Who knew that the Pug is actually a breed originating from China.
-Certainly not many people.
+Who knew that the Pug is actually a breed originating from Ancient China.
+Certainly not many pet owners.

 For most people nowadays, the Pug is associated with the Disney movie Pocahontas.
 And as such, many think it is a breed originating from Britain, or some other Western World country.